 While in labour with her first baby, Leanne Milner used a combination of natural pain relief options to manage the pain while at home.
 One of these options was slow, deep breathing while bouncing on a fit ball or leaning over her kitchen bench.

 Taking deep breaths during labour has a number of benefits, including sending extra oxygen to the muscles, which helps release tension and allows your muscles to relax.

 There are many different breathing techniques you can try, so do some research to work out which one best suits you ahead of time.

 This is where a good birthing partner comes into play.
 Having someone massage you can help stimulate the release of your own natural painkillers (endorphins) - and anything that kills pain will be your friend during every stage of labour.

 However, Sam says to communicate with your birthing partner throughout your labour, as being touched may begin to annoy you as your labour progresses.

 The simple art of distraction has proven to be a great way of coping with pain.
 In the early stages of labour, occupy your time.
 Fold washing, watch Netflix, wander around your garden, pick flowers, read a book.
 If you're able to, keep quietly busy and active, and you'll find the time goes quicker.

 Lastly, it's vital to relax while in labour.
 (You may already have realised that from all the information above!)

 "Feeling as relaxed as possible is important because feeling anxious can make the pain and discomfort worse," explains Sam.
 "Women can try music, relaxation tapes, aromatherapy, and breathing techniques to try and stay relaxed."

-None of these pain relief options will completely alleviate the intense, excruciating pain of birthing a child, but they will hopefully help you manage it to the point where you reach regular, strong contractions and established labour.
+None of these pain relief options will completely alleviate the intense pain of birthing a child, but they will hopefully help you manage it to the point where you reach regular, strong contractions and established labour.